EminDeveloper/Log4j2-Sample/README.md

 <p><strong>Log4j2 is a powerful and robust logging solution for modern Java applications</strong>, with a wide range of configuration options.</p>

-<p>It allows for easy configuration of advanced logging best practices such as rolling files, different types of logging output destinations, support for&nbsp;<a href="https://stackify.com/what-is-structured-logging-and-why-developers-need-it/">structured logging</a> formats such as JSON or XML, using multiple loggers and filters, and custom log levels.</p>
+<p>It allows for easy configuration of advanced logging best practices such as rolling files, different types of logging output destinations, support for&nbsp;<a>structured logging</a> formats such as JSON or XML, using multiple loggers and filters, and custom log levels.</p>

-<p>Finally, when you need to go beyond manually analyzing log data, definitely check out the logging capabilities included in <a href="https://stackify.com/retrace/">Retrace</a> APM.</p>
+<p>Finally, when you need to go beyond manually analyzing log data, definitely check out the logging capabilities included in <a>Retrace</a> APM.</p>